Why I'm Not Celebrating My ADHD Diagnosis

 Advertisement

-ADHD in itself means that organising aftercare following diagnosis can often be extremely challenging.
-NHS specialists are in short supply, with struggling ADHDers in England now waiting up to five years for an initial appointment.
-In 2020 the BBC found that there were at least 21,000 adults on NHS waiting lists for ADHD services.

-For those like me who have splashed the cash to see a specialist privately, there’s a significant outlay on private prescriptions and follow-up appointments.

 This process doesn’t play to an ADHDer's strengths.
-Chasing a GP means remembering to do so in the first place, a more difficult task than you might think if your working memory is so poor that it has similarities to that of someone with early stage dementia.
-If you’re assessed privately, your first prescription has a private price tag, setting you back £190 for a month’s supply of ADHD medication.
+Chasing a GP means remembering to do so in the first place, a more difficult task than you might think if your working memory is so poor that it has similarities to that of someone with early-stage dementia.

 That’s before we get to how little support there is for ADHDers who want to take medication to manage their symptoms.